rundsk/dsk/README.md

 The API version is a single integer that gets incremented with each version release.

-The `search` endpoint supports the a `fuzzy` flag.
-It can optionally be enabled (`true`).
-This than performs additional fuzzy and prefix matching.
-The mode allows to use the endpoint as kind of an alternative to the more narrowly scoped `/filter`, turning it into a hybrid of the two.
+Both the `search` and `filter` endpoints support a `fuzzy` mode.
+It can optionally be enabled using a query parameter (i.e. `?q=foo&fuzzy=true`).
+This than performs additional fuzzy matching and should be used, if the result sets don't seem large enough.

 ### Designing the URL Schema